 Visits from Social are considered to be easily influenced (as a result of a viral article, meme, image, etc.).
 Thus, a website that generates high and consistent traffic from Social is likely to have a loyal community of users.
 View the list of social domains to understand the websites’ core communities.

 Additionally, social networks tend to attract specific audience types.
-For example, Pinterest is known to attract an audience that skews more females with interest in crafts.
+For example, Pinterest is known to attract an audience that skews more females with an interest in crafts.
 Social traffic referrals are yet another factor in understanding a particular competitor’s audience profile.

 Learn more about Similarweb Digital Marketing Intelligence